TrexB22/cypher-utility-tool/README.md

 **Decryption**
 * Encrypted data is retrieved.
-* Decryption is performed to restore it to its original form.
+* The data is decrypted and converted into an unencrypted JSON format.
 * JsonUtility is used to convert the decrypted data into its original format.
-* The restored data is then accessible.
+* The data is then accessible in its original, unencrypted format.

   Load -> Decryption -> JSON -> Original Format